-If you are a learner driver you must take and pass your theory test before you book your practical test.
+If you are a learner driver you must pass your theory test before you book your practical test.
+To prepare the Driving Standards Agency (DSA) recommend that all candidates study the Highway Code.

-To prepare for both parts of the theory test it is recommend that all candidates, regardless of driving experience, use the material that is available.
-This material is available from most high street book shops and from the DSA official online bookstore - the link below will take you to the DSA bookstore website.
-With your first theory test booking confirmation letter, DSA send you a DVD called "Are you ready?" which you should watch as this explains the process of taking the theory test.
+To prepare for both parts of the theory test, it is recommended that all candidates, regardless of driving experience, make use of the available study materials.
+These can be purchased from most high street bookshops or through the DSA official online bookstore (link below).
+When you book your first theory test, the DSA will send you a DVD titled "Are You Ready?", which explains the process of taking the test and is highly recommended viewing.

-The day of your test you would have an hour and half lesson before your test to get warmed up and ready, then drive to the test centre.
-Once there you would wait to meet your examiner, then they would accompany you to your car, start with an eyesight check and then 2 vehicle safety questions.
+On the day of your test, you will have a 90-minute lesson beforehand to get warmed up and ready.
+After this, you will drive to the test centre.
+Once there, you will wait to meet your examiner, who will accompany you to your car.
+The test begins with an eyesight check, followed by two vehicle safety questions.

 - Find your nearest Driving test centres and trainers